Load all the RDA files

 Very often, we received dataset with measurements performed on a specific body part of an organism.
 Example: https://www.gbif.org/occurrence/3344249657

-• it is difficult to distinguish measurements performed on a Material of an dwc:Organism and to express that the Organism was preserved and located in certain collection from an institution.
+- it is difficult to distinguish measurements performed on a Material or an dwc:Organism when pointing the measurement to an Occurrence record.

 DwC-DP